KevRyan2/resting-template/README.md

 - Angular Search Function
 - NodeJS Search Function
 - API Authenitcation
-- Python RESTful Web Service
+- Python RESTful Web Service (Pyramid and Neo4j)

 =====
 If you have any questions or requests, email us at [schultz.leo@gmail.com](mailto:schultz.leo@gmail.com) and we'll keep updating this to make it perfect.